guhcostan/jira-mcp/README.md

 ## 🔐 Authentication

-### Jira Data Center/Server (Bearer Token)
+### Jira Data Center/Server (Access Token)

-This server uses Bearer Token by default, ideal for Jira Data Center/Server instances:
+This server uses Jira Access Token with Bearer authentication by default, ideal for Jira Data Center/Server instances:

 ```
-Authorization: Bearer YOUR_TOKEN
+Authorization: Bearer YOUR_ACCESS_TOKEN
 ```

 ### Jira Cloud (Basic Auth)

 If you use Jira Cloud, you may need to modify the authentication to Basic Auth in the code.

-### How to get an API Token
+### How to get a Jira Access Token

-1. Go to your Jira account security settings
+1. Go to your Jira instance user settings
+2. Navigate to Personal Access Tokens
-2. Generate a new API token
+3. Generate a new access token
-3. Use the token in the `.env` file
+4. Use the token in the `.env` file

 ## 🛠️ Development